-There are three important, perhaps less obvious, things you should know when it comes to social media and your legal matters:
+Three important things you should be aware of it comes to social media and your legal matters:

 - Making your profile “private” does not protect the content you post from discovery.
 The opposing party can seek your social media information, either making you obtain it, or potentially trying to get it from the platforms themselves.

 - Because your social media content is potentially relevant evidence, deleting any information could adversely impact your case (resulting in sanctions or even dismissal of the case entirely).